With MathType you can insert equations into iBooks Author by using the Insert Equation command. Editing an equation is easy -- just double-click.

 - Edit Equation dialog.
 If you chose the preference to "Use iBooks Author" to insert and edit equations, when you choose the Insert Equation command, an Edit Equation dialog will pop up.
 To use this dialog, you can type or paste LaTeX, or paste MathML into its editing pane.
 You may want to do this if you're copying equations from a website, especially websites that use LaTeX, MathML, or MathJax to represent math.

 - Copy & paste or drag & drop.
 We don't recommend using either of these methods to paste a MathType equation directly into iBooks Author.
 Such equations will not be aligned with the text of your book, but will be "floating", requiring you to drag them into position.

 - Keyboard shortcut.
-If you had previously set up a keyboard shortcut for MathType in iBooks Author 1.0, it should still work.
-To set up a new keyboard shortcut, follow these instructions:
+If you have already set up a keyboard shortcut for MathType in Pages, Keynote, or Numbers, it should also work in iBooks Author.
+If you need to set up a new keyboard shortcut, follow these instructions:

 - From the Apple menu choose System Preferences to open your System Preferences application.

 - At the bottom of the window, click the plus (+) sign to add a new keyboard shortcut.

 - Leave the "Application" list set to "All Applications".

 - Note this does not literally add a shortcut to insert a MathType equation in "all applications installed on your Mac".